 ITAR Compliance and Technology Companies

 ITAR also affects the manufacture, distribution, and sale of technology.
 This legislation is intended to prevent the disclosure or transfer of sensitive information to foreign nationals.
 It’s the responsibility of technology companies to certify that they are meeting ITAR compliance requirements.
-ITAR pose operational challenges for technology companies, as controlled technical data may need to be transferred over the web or stored outside of the United States.
+ITAR poses operational challenges for technology companies, as controlled technical data may need to be transferred over the web or stored outside of the United States.

 Technology companies must protect sensitive data with encryption, maintain an information security policy, track and monitor access to network resources, maintain a visitor management program and implement measures to prevent the loss of ITAR-controlled data.
-It’s critical to have software in place that allows employees and partners to share information in a way that eliminates the possibility of it falling in the hands of a foreign national with malicious intentions.
+It’s critical to have software in place that allows employees and partners to share information in a way that eliminates the possibility of it falling into the hands of a foreign national with malicious intentions.